genepattern/genepattern-notebook/README.md

 The [GenePattern Notebook](http://www.genepattern-notebook.org)
 environment gives GenePattern users the ability to interleave text, graphics, and code with their GenePattern analyses to create "notebooks" that can be edited, shared, and published.

 GenePattern Notebooks are built on the [Jupyter](https://jupyter.org/) environment and extend it so that users can take advantage of its ease of use and ability to encapsulate an entire scientific research narrative, without the need to write code.
+They are a core component of the [g2nb](https://github.com/g2nb) project.

+> ### **Looking for class Jupyter Notebook support?**
+> **Jupyter Notebook support in is available, albeit no longer in active development.
+You can
+> find it in its own branch.
+[Just click here!](https://github.com/genepattern/genepattern-notebook/tree/notebook)**

 ### **Prerequisites**

-* JupyterLab >= 2.0.0
+* JupyterLab >= 3.0.0
 * ipywidgets >= 7.0.0

 # Docker